 Is Counselling free in Canada?

 There are some organizations and programs in Canada that offer free counselling.
 However free counselling services are not the norm.
 What is more common is to have organizations, clinics and counsellors in private practice offer sliding scale options so that counselling is made more accessible.
-For instance as a private practice counsellor, I offer a sliding scale option and work with clients to find the fee that works for us both.
+For instance as a private practice counsellor, we offer a sliding scale option and work with clients to find the fee that works for us both.
 If you would like to learn more about free counselling options, low-cost counselling options or sliding scale options please contact me for more information.

 Get depression help in Vancouver from a Registered Clinical Counsellor

-I know taking the first step to getting support is hard.
+We know taking the first step to getting support is hard.
 Thank you for being here.